pikim/grav-plugin-events/README.md

 **Events** can also handle multi-language *.ics files.
 At the moment it supports `summary`, `description` and `location` in different languages.
 See example definitions at https://icalendar.org/iCalendar-RFC-5545/3-2-10-language.html.
 Although it would technically work, it's not recommended to use locales (en-GB, de-DE, etc.), but only languages (en, de, etc.).

 The path to *.ics file(s) must be specified in the admin interface under `iCalendar files`.
 The path(s) may be relative (local) or absolute (local or remote).
 A line must not contain more than one path.
+The exact location doesn't matter, so you can choose any accessible directory.

 ![Example paths](ics-files.png "Example paths")